-\textbf{Rubric Generation.} The retrieved cases $\mathcal{C}_q$ and rubrics $\mathcal{R}_q$ are used as in-context examples for rubric synthesis.
+\textbf{Rubric Generation.} The retrieved cases $\mathcal{C}_q$ and rubrics $\mathcal{R}_q$ serve as in-context exemplars to guide rubric synthesis.
 A generative model $\mathcal{G}$ is prompted with $\mathcal{C}_q$, $\mathcal{R}_q$, and task-specific instructions to produce $m_g$ rubric candidates for query $q$, $\mathcal{G}(q) = \{r_{1}, \dots, r_{m_g}\}$.
-The prompt template used for this process is provided in Appendix~\ref{Rubrics Generation Prompt}.
-The resulting rubrics constitute a checklist for evaluating a model’s response to the medical query.
+The prompt template is shown in Fig.~\ref{Rubrics Generation Prompt}.
+The generated rubrics constitute a checklist for evaluating a model’s response to the medical query.